phantasma-io-archive/Spook/README.md

 #Default: 7078
 #Changes the REST port

+-api.cache=
+#Default: true
+#Enables caching of the API, which affects both REST, RPC and the internal API.

 -node.wif=
 #Key for the wallet - local test wallet is 'L2LGgkZAdupN2ee8Rs6hpkc65zaGcLbxhbSDGq8oh6umUxxzeW25'

 -nexus.name=
 #Name of the network - 'simnet' is the self contained network

+-mempool.enabled=
+#Default: true
+#Enables or disables the mempool.
+Must be enabled for validator nodes.

 -mempool.fee=
 #Default: 10000
 #Defines the minimum fee for a transaction.
 Expected value should be in fixed point format, not decimal.

+-mempool.pow=
+#Default: 0
+#Defines the minimum proof of work for a transaction.
+Expected value should be between 0 and 5.

+-relay.enabled=
+#Default: true
+#Enables or disables Phantasma relay.
+Must be enabled for validator nodes.

+-archive.enabled=
+#Default: true
+#Enables or disables the chain archive.
+Must be enabled for validator nodes.

+-events.enabled=
+#Default: true
+#Enables or disables the event log.
+Must be enabled for validator nodes.

 -gui.enabled=
 #Options: 'true' or 'false'